 But now I look back and repent — why didn’t I try to improve my writing when I was younger?
 Why did I write for months in my journal when I could have published online and had a larger audience by now?

-Write, edit, read out loud, cut, delete, and repeat.
-That is all there is.
+Write, edit, read aloud, cut, delete, and repeat.
+That’s all you need to do.

-Do you have any other tips for novice writers to improve their writing skills?
+Do you have any other ideas on how to improve writing skills? for writers to improve their writing skills?
 Please let me know in the comments.

-If you like me guide to writing better, please pin it and share it with the world.
+If you like this guide to how to start writing for beginners, please pin it and share it with the world.